palantir/gradle-consistent-versions/docs/adr/0001-getversion-per-project-resolution.md

 ### Approaches considered

-- **Read the `versions.lock` file directly.** All the information is there, but reading the lockfile from a subproject feels against the intent of GCV.
+- **Read the `versions.lock` file directly.** The `getVersion('group:name')` lookup could parse the resolved version straight out of `versions.lock`.
+But `GetVersionPlugin` is as part of GCV itself, it has direct access to the very same resolved dependency model GCV uses to *write* `versions.lock`, so re-parsing its own serialised output would be backwards.
+It also wouldn't work: the lockfile only records *external* modules, so it couldn't serve a `getVersion` lookup that resolves to another project in the same build.
-- **Read the `gcvLocks` constraints instead of resolving.** The above error only applies to *resolution* — reading a configuration's declared `DependencyConstraint`s is fine, so the no-config lookup could read the strict constraints off the root `gcvLocks` platform instead.
+- **Read the `gcvLocks` constraints instead of resolving.** The above error only applies to *resolution* — reading a configuration's declared `DependencyConstraint`s is fine, so the lookup could read the strict constraints off the root `gcvLocks` platform instead.
 This works for the common case but still reads the root project's model from a subproject, it needs special-casing for the `getVersion(project(...))` case.
 - **Per-project view of the unified graph (chosen).** Each project resolves its *own* configuration instead of reaching into the root's `unifiedClasspath`.
 This is the isolated-projects-shaped route and is the only one that keeps all `getVersion` overloads working without special-casing.

 ## Decision